jittat/aiep-documents/content/en/docs/4plus1/materials/_index.md

 ---

-## 📚 What You’ll Learn
+## 📚 What You'll Learn

-- Core materials science: metals, polymers, ceramics, composites
-- Applications in electronics, semiconductors, biomaterials, energy
+Students will gain comprehensive knowledge in core materials science, including the fundamentals of metals, polymers, ceramics, and composites.
+The program covers diverse applications across electronics, semiconductors, biomaterials, and energy sectors, providing a broad foundation in materials engineering.

-- Applied AI for materials design, simulation, failure analysis, and optimization
-- Capstone project with real industrial datasets
+Students will learn to apply AI techniques for materials design, simulation, failure analysis, and optimization, bridging traditional materials science with cutting-edge computational methods.
+The curriculum includes a capstone project that utilizes real industrial datasets, giving students hands-on experience with actual industry challenges.

-- Cross-functional collaboration on AI-driven engineering problems
+Throughout the program, students will develop skills in cross-functional collaboration on AI-driven engineering problems, working alongside peers from other AIEP tracks to solve complex, interdisciplinary challenges that reflect real-world engineering practice.

 ---